 Jesus, being the first of humans to rise from the dead to everlasting life, is called “the firstfruits of those who have fallen asleep (died)” (1 Corinthians 15:20).
 Actually, Jesus is the first of the “firstfruits” of those who have died but who will also rise to everlasting life at Christ’s return (1 Corinthians 15:23 continues, “But each one in his own order: Christ the firstfruits, afterward those who are Christ’s [also “firstfruits,” as I will explain later] at His coming).

 The resurrected Christ is pictured by that first sheaf cut from the early spring harvest as God commanded to be observed, in Leviticus 23:9-11.
-Anciently, the Jews cut this first sheaf (Hebrew, omer) as the Sabbath (within the Days of Unleavened Bread) was ending.
+Anciently, the Jews cut this first sheaf (Hebrew, omer) as the weekly Sabbath (within the Days of Unleavened Bread) was ending.
 This sheaf (“first of the firstfruits,” Exodus 23:19) was waved by the priest the following day — the first day of the week — before the LORD.
 It pictured the resurrected Christ presenting Himself before God the Father in heaven (John 20:17).
 [For more details on this question of the which day Christ rose from the dead, click on this link: http://www.herbert-armstrong.org, click ENTER HERE, choose “Books & Booklets” and scroll down to the booklet titled “The Resurrection Was Not on Sunday!]

 Fifty days (or seven weeks [7 days times 7 = 49] plus one day) from that Sabbath within the Days of Unleavened Bread would bring us to the Day of Pentecost (meaning “count fifty”), also known as the Feast of Weeks (Hebrew, Shavuot) or the Feast of the Firstfruits.
 And, as Leviticus 23:10 plainly commands to “Count fifty days to the day after the seventh Sabbath,” the Day of Pentecost always falls on the day after that Sabbath — which would be the first day of the week (or, in today’s Roman calendar, Sunday).